College is interesting when it comes to best friends.

 Now that you’re hopefully on the water bandwagon, you will need solutions to consistently drink water throughout the day.
 This is what works for me:

-- Carry a water bottle with you basically everywhere you go: class, a meeting, the library, your friend’s place, and the gym.
+- Carry a reusable water bottle with you basically everywhere you go: class, a meeting, the library, your friend’s place, and the gym.

 - Since it’s easiest to drink when you’re eating, aim to finish one glass of water for breakfast, and two glasses of water for lunch and dinner.
 Do this and you’re already at five glasses of water every single day.